MAPPING FLOOD PROTECTION ZONES AND EVACUATION ROUTES TO IMPROVE RESPONSE CAPABILITIES IN LOCAL COMMUNITIES

 (A case study of Ifakara Town Council in Morogoro region, Tanzania)

-This project aims to enhance disaster preparedness and community resilience by mapping flood protection zones and evacuation routes, thereby improving the local response to flooding.
-As climate change increases the frequency and severity of floods, the project promotes a proactive approach to disaster management, helping communities plan, anticipate, and respond effectively.
+This project aimed to enhance disaster preparedness and community resilience by mapping flood protection zones and evacuation routes, thereby improving the local response to flooding.
+As climate change increases the frequency and severity of floods, the project implemented a proactive approach to disaster management, helping communities plan, anticipate, and respond effectively.

-Using spatial analysis, citizen engagement, and hydrological modeling, it identifies vulnerable areas and creates strategic evacuation plans.
-The aim is to provide a practical guide for local authorities and emergency responders to strengthen community defenses and readiness.
+Using spatial analysis, citizen engagement, and hydrological modeling, it identified vulnerable areas and developed a strategic evacuation plan in collaboration with community stakeholders.
+The aim was to provide a practical guide for local authorities and emergency responders to strengthen community defenses and readiness.

 This Projects Achievements: